arxignis/ingress-nginx/killercoda/intro.md

 # Ingress NGINX + Arxignis (No Helm)

-In this scenario you'll:
+In this scenario, you'll deploy a custom NGINX Ingress Controller with Arxignis integration without using Helm.

+## What you'll accomplish:

-- Deploy the custom controller image published at `ghcr.io/arxignis/ingress-nginx:v1.0.1` without Helm
+- Deploy the enhanced controller image with full Lua dependencies
-- Enable Arxignis via ConfigMap flag and environment variables
+- Configure Arxignis environment variables and settings
+- Set up high ports (8080/8444) for sandbox compatibility
-- Deploy a demo app and route traffic through the controller
+- Deploy a demo application with Ingress routing

-You will execute simple `kubectl` commands, use the static manifests from this repo, and validate functionality.
+- Validate the complete integration architecture

+## Prerequisites:

+- Kubernetes cluster (provided by KillerCoda)
+- Basic knowledge of kubectl commands
+- Understanding of Kubernetes Ingress concepts

+Let's get started!